Quispamsis New Brunswick residential neighbourhood in the Kennebecasis Valley

 Why is radon testing recommended with a Quispamsis home inspection?

 Quispamsis sits in a high-risk radon zone.
 Many homes here were built after 2000 with tight building envelopes designed for energy efficiency, which is great for heating bills but can trap radon gas inside.
 Because radon is invisible and odourless, testing is the only way to know your levels.
-I recommend radon testing with every Quispamsis home inspection
+I recommend radon testing with every Quispamsis home inspection.

 What should a home inspection cover on a late 1990s or early 2000s Quispamsis home?

 This was a building boom period in the Kennebecasis Valley, and the clay-heavy soil in many subdivisions has caused foundation settlement in some homes from that era.
 I also see HVAC systems, heat pumps, and HRVs reaching the 15 to 20 year mark, which means they are approaching end of life.
 These are things I look for closely during your home inspection in Quispamsis.
-Many of these same concerns apply to home inspections in Rothesay across the river.

 How are well and septic systems handled during a Quispamsis home inspection?